MEET THE TEAM

 John H, Schafer is responsible for acquisition entitlement, development and sale of properties throughout the Southern California region.
 Prior to joining Richland in 1994, Mr. Schafer held various real estate industry management positions with office and residential development companies in California.
 He began his career with KPMG, holds a Bachelor's Degree in Business Administration from Creighton University and is a California Certified Public Accountant.

-Vice President of Acquisitions & Dispositions
+Senior Vice President of Acquisitions & Dispositions

 Mike is responsible for identifying and overseeing companywide acquisition opportunities through contacts with brokers, builders, bankers, landowners, engineers, planners, attorneys, and municipal officials.
 Mike’s skillset includes financial analysis, market analysis, contract negotiation, and zoning interpretation.
 Mike has experience in all facets of the acquisition and entitlement process throughout CA, FL, and NV and has acquired several hundred million dollars of land transactions throughout his career.